theRealAph/ScopeLocals/README.md

 ## Alternatives

-It is possible to emulate most of the features of scope locals with `ThreadLocal`s, albeit at some cost in memory footprint, runtime security, and performance.
+It is possible to emulate many of the features of scope locals with `ThreadLocal`s, albeit at some cost in memory footprint, runtime security, and performance.
 However, inheritable `ThreadLocal`s don't really work with thread pools, and run the risk of leaking information